jamesjackson/jamesjackson.github.io/_posts/2016-12-29-self-driving-car-+-deep-learning.md

 Applying each set of model weights to the simulator demonstrates that the 5th epoch (which has the lowest validation MSE) actually provides the best driving response.
 The driving is wavy in nature, which indicates that the core steering angle predictions are far from perfect (to be expected given only a few laps of training data), but this is counteracted by the aggressive avoidance of side lane markers.

-[Video](https://youtu.be/o9ICVTnC1Uo) of real-time simulation running on Track 1.
+Video of real-time simulation running on Track 1:

+<iframe width="560" height="315" src="https://youtu.be/o9ICVTnC1Uo" frameborder="0" allowfullscreen></iframe>

 With minimal tuning of the driving control (additional throttle and a constant increase in predicted steering angles) the model is able to generalize and drive on a completely new track.

-[Video](https://youtu.be/A8iNpQzG-Qw) of real-time simulation running on Track 2.
+Video of real-time simulation running on Track 2:

+<iframe width="560" height="315" src="https://youtu.be/A8iNpQzG-Qw" frameborder="0" allowfullscreen></iframe>

 The project provides great insight into some of the challenges involved in training a deep learning model to control a self-driving car.
 It demonstrates the critical importance of the collected data (quantity, quality, distribution etc.) and the associated pre-processing/augmentation.
 It also emphasizes the role of empirical testing in deep learning.

-Nvidia has [shown](https://www.youtube.com/watch?v=-96BEoXJMs0) that a very similar approach can provide robust real-world results.
+Nvidia has shown that a very similar approach can provide robust real-world results:

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=-96BEoXJMs0" frameborder="0" allowfullscreen></iframe>